 See the below screenshot of an Agenda Items page.
-As you can see, there are three agenda items present.
-The first has a drafted proposal.
-The second one has no proposal yet.
-The third one has a proposal that was sent out to other users, one of whom asked that it be brought to a meeting.
+As you can see, there are three agenda items present: one that has a drafted proposal, one with no proposal yet and another one that has a proposal that was sent out to other users, one of whom asked that it be brought to a meeting.

 Any or all of these can be brought to a Governance meeting, as you desire.
 Alternatively, they can stay in your Agenda Items page until you're ready to act on them.

-During the next governance meeting of the appropriate circle, you can click the "Import Tensions" button under the Agenda items text box.
+During the next governance meeting of the appropriate circle, you can click the "Import Tensions" below the agenda item textbox:

 The agenda items and the associated proposals will then be automatically loaded into the meeting, ready for the next steps in the governance process: